RHInception/re-docs/intro/overview.rst

 * Storage for deployment playbooks
 * Loosey coupled components, so individual installations can scale to meet their owners requirements
-* Something to do manage all of the actual steps happening
+* Something to manage all of the actual steps happening
 * And, some sort of configurable notification system, so we can get updates in real time.